kumahq/kuma-website/docs/docs/dev/documentation/inspect-api.md

 ## Envoy proxy configuration

 Kuma has 3 components that built on top of envoy – kuma-dp, zone-ingress and zone-egress.
-During debugging, you can access envoy config dump. crucial to have access to envoy config dump.
+During debugging, you can access envoy config dump.
 Inspect API gives access to config dumps of all envoy-based components:

 Get config dump for data plane proxy:
 ```shell